 - Wear professional/business attire. - Come prepared, which means: - poster presenters should arrive with their posters and foam boards during the scheduled check-in time to set up. - oral presenters and performers, should arrive at the presentation room at least 20 minutes before their scheduled presentation time.
-Please wait until students are finished delivering presentations (or are in between presentations) before entering or exiting a presentation room. - (Poster presenters) stay with your poster for the entirety of the session. - Visit the event space prior to the event to get a feel for the building. - Review the map and schedule in the Abstract Booklet prior to the event. - Notify Dr. Anastasia Elder at the Office of Undergraduate Research & Creative Discovery at urcd@msstate.edu in a timely manner if you are unable to present for any reason.
+Please wait until students are finished delivering presentations (or are in between presentations) if you must enter or exit. - (Poster presenters) stay with your poster for the entirety of the session. - Visit the event space prior to the event to get a feel for the building. - Review the map and schedule in the Abstract Booklet prior to the event. - Notify Dr. Anastasia Elder at the Office of Undergraduate Research & Creative Discovery at urcd@msstate.edu in a timely manner if you are unable to present for any reason.